7 Steps to Starting a Company in Bali

 Before finalizing your name, we recommend checking its availability.
 You can submit a name approval request through the official online system of the Indonesian Ministry of Law.

-Step 2: Defining the Roles of Founders
+Step 2: Defining the Founders’ Roles

 Registering a PT PMA requires at least two shareholders.
 These can be individuals or legal entities.
 The PMA designation indicates that the founding structure includes foreign nationals.